 Features Fully Catered

-For exclusive-use for weddings, private or corporate groups only.
-On a visit to Kincardine you’re looked after by the Laird, Andrew Bradford and his wife Nicky and staff who deliver first-rate hospitality.
+Kincardine Castle is an ideal choice for your ‘exclusive use’ wedding, large family gathering or corporate group.
+At Kincardine you’re looked after by the Laird, Andrew Bradford and his wife Nicky and their staff who deliver first-rate hospitality.

 Kincardine is one of Scotland’s finest Victorian Castles set in 3,000 acres of beautiful family estate in the heart of Aberdeenshire’s Royal Deeside.
-Views from the castle extend up to 42 miles to the Cairngorms.
-The property has extensive and very pleasant gardens.
+Views from the castle extend up to 42 miles to the Cairngorm mountains.
+The property has extensive and lovely gardens for guests to enjoy.

 The castle is available for a wide variety of corporate functions such as house parties, meetings and seminars, receptions, gourmet dinners and concerts.
 Visits by private parties of six or more guests are welcome and this is a great venue for weddings.
 This is also the Laird’s family home and guests enjoy the personal hospitality of Andrew and Nicola Bradford who, through their great enjoyment of their beautiful home give you a unique insight into this magical world.